-Using Safeguard for Privileged Sessions together with Okta provides the following benefits.
+Using SPS together with Okta provides the following benefits:

-Easy-to-use multi-factor authentication to secure your privileged users who access your business-critical servers.
-The enforcement of a second-factor authentication and the availability of session recordings make the access of high-risk users more secure.
+Easy-to-use multi-factor authentication secures privileged access to business-critical servers.
+The enforcement of a second-factor authentication and the availability of session recordings make access of high-risk users more secure.

-Out-of-band authentication to protect against privileged identity theft
+Outband authentication to protect against privileged identity theft.

-ISO 27001, ISO 27018, SOC 2, and other regulations and industry standards include authentication-related requirements, for example, multi-factor authentication (MFA) for accessing production systems, and the logging of all administrative sessions.
-In addition to other requirements, using Safeguard for Privileged Sessions and Okta helps you comply with the following requirements:
+ISO 27001, ISO 27018, SOC 2, and other regulations and industry standards include authentication-related requirements, (for example, Multi-Factor Authentication (MFA) for accessing production systems, and the logging of all administrative sessions).
+In addition to other requirements, using SPS and

-PCI DSS 8.3: Secure all individual non-console administrative access and all access to the cardholder data environment (CDE) using multi-factor authentication.
+PCI DSS 8.3: Secure all individual non-console administrative access and all remote access to the cardholder data environment (CDE) using MFA.

-PART 500.12 Multi-Factor Authentication: Covered entities are required to apply multi-factor authentication for:
+PART 500.12 Multi-Factor Authentication: Covered entities are required to apply MFA for:

 Each individual accessing the covered entity’s internal systems.